ADD CONDITION

 Overdose

-Signs of an overdose can vary, but they may include unusual symptoms that are not typical for the medication.
-If you notice any concerning changes in behavior or health, don’t hesitate to reach out for help.
+Signs of an overdose can vary, but they may include unusual symptoms that are not typical for you.
+If you notice any concerning changes in your health after taking the medication, don’t hesitate to reach out for help.
 Remember, acting quickly can make a significant difference in ensuring safety and health.

 Pregnancy Use